-Cement bonded asbestos is found in many places in the home including rainwater pipes and gutters, water tanks, insulation boards, garage/shed roofs, boiler flues and domestic equipment such as ovens, heaters and ironing boards.
+Cement bonded asbestos is found in many places in the home including rainwater pipes, gutters, water tanks, insulation boards, garage/shed roofs, boiler flues and domestic equipment such as ovens, heaters and ironing boards.
 Generally, asbestos materials in good condition can be left in place and painted but should not be drilled, sanded or sawn.

 Under the Environmental Protection Act 1990 you need to dispose of asbestos waste very carefully.

 Contact details for further information

 Contact Staffordshire County Council on 0300 111 8000.
 Further details can also be found by viewing the Environmental Health pages of your Borough or District Council website: